ZackRoland/cse15l-lab-reports/Lab_Report_3.md

 "WE HAVE SOME PLANES"
 ```
->
+> grep -B1 prints the searched line and 1 line before it which in this case like A1 is an empty line
 ```
 Example 2:
-[zroland@its-cseb230-25]:docsearch:528$ grep -B1 "WE HAVE SOME PLANES" technical/911report/chapter-1.txt
+[zroland@its-cseb230-25]:docsearch:534$ grep -B10 "WE HAVE SOME PLANES" technical/911report/chapter-1.txt

 "WE HAVE SOME PLANES"
 ```
+> grep -B10 prints the searched line and 10 lines before it, however in this case the file only has 3 lines before the
+> searched line so it just returns the searched line and however as many lines there are before it reaches the
+> beginning of the file
 4) The fourth command line option is: -C n
-> "-C n" Prints searched line and n lines after before the result.
+> "-C n" Prints searched line and n lines after and before the result.
 ```
 Example 1:
-[zroland@its-cseb230-25]:docsearch:528$ grep -B1 "WE HAVE SOME PLANES" technical/911report/chapter-1.txt
+[zroland@its-cseb230-25]:docsearch:528$ grep -C1 "WE HAVE SOME PLANES" technical/911report/chapter-1.txt

 "WE HAVE SOME PLANES"

 ```
->
+> grep -C1 prints the searched line and 1 line before and after the searched line which in this case are both empty lines
 ```
 Example 2:
 [zroland@its-cseb230-25]:docsearch:533$ grep -C10 "WE HAVE SOME PLANES" technical/911report/chapter-1.txt